1954 UCLA Bruins football team: Kansas

 The Bruins scored three consecutive touchdowns in the first quarter.
 Kansas player Ralph Moody scored the first Kansas touchdown on an 82-yard punt return.
-Jack Ellena would score on a 50-yard punt return in the fourth quarter and Don Shinnick would score on a 73-yard run to give the Bruins a 32–7 victory.
+Jack Ellena would score on a 50-yard punt return in the fourth quarter.
+A 73-yard run by reserve fullback Don Shinnick down to the 9-yard line would set up Gerry McDougall for UCLA's final score of the day.

 Maryland

 Maryland were the 1953 national champions.
 Bob Davenport gained 89 yard on 23 carries and scored both of UCLA's touchdowns.
 Maryland's Howard Dare scored a touchdown on a pass from Charley Boxold to give the Terrapins the lead early in the fourth quarter.
 Davenport scored the go ahead touchdown in the middle of the fourth quarter to give the Bruins the victory.

 Washington

 Bob Davenport scored two rushing touchdowns, Primo Villanueva scored one rushing touchdown, and Johnny Herman converted all three extra points to give UCLA a 21–0 led midway through the third quarter.
 After Bruins Coach Sanders replaced his starters with his second and third string players, Washington quarterback Bob Cox threw a passing touchdown to Dean Derby and Bob Dunn converted the extra point to reduce UCLA's lead to 21–7 at the end of the third quarter.

 In the fourth quarter, Sam Brown fumbled which allowed Washington to recover at the UCLA 25.
 Cox threw another touchdown, this time to Corky Lewis but Dunn missed the extra point kick.
 Brown fumbled again for a 13-yard loss and Washington scored another passing touchdown on a 56-yard drive.
 Dunn's extra point reduced the UCLA lead to 21–20 with 2:30 minutes left.
 The Bruins would hold out to win the game.